seacomoseo/inspiritsbar.de/content/service/hire-bartender.en.md

 service_areas:
 - Munich
 - Germany
+seo:

-seo: Hire a Bartender in Munich – InSpirits Bar
+  title: Hire a Bartender in Munich – InSpirits Bar
-description: Hire a mobile bartender for private parties & corporate events.
+  desc: Hire a mobile bartender for private parties & corporate events.
 Book with professional equipment, regional ingredients, and full-service.

 h1: Hire a Bartender in Munich
 alt: Hire a Bartender